micro-community/development/roadmap/README.md

 We're tracking and continually evolving the high level roadmap for Micro as a service.

+See the [Product Roadmap](product.md) for more business related info.

 ## MVP

 Our MVP goal is to deliver micro as a service.
 We're taking the open source micro toolkit